Doineann/universal-updater-script-linux/README.md

 ### 3. Copy the content of `./updater/app-root` to the root of your application folder

 Your app’s root folder should contain a copy of the files under `./updater/app-root`.

 It contains:
  - a template/example `config-updater.ini` file, that you will need to modify in the next step.
  - a wrapper `update.sh` script.

-The main `updater` logic lives inside `./updater/updater.sh`.
-The `update.sh` script just provides a means to load your local config and run the actual updater.

 From inside your app’s root folder (`./` in the example above), run: